Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/api/FIXED_RATIO_TRADING_API.md

 **Fee:** 0.0013 SOL (DEPOSIT_WITHDRAWAL_FEE constant)
 **Compute Units:** 310,000 CUs maximum (Dashboard: min observed 249K; set 310K for safety margin)

+⚠️ **CRITICAL ACCOUNT REQUIREMENT:**
+The Pool State PDA **MUST** be marked as writable in your transaction.
+This is required for fee tracking updates and will cause Error 1033 (FeeValidationFailed) if marked as ReadOnly.

 #### Instruction Format

 **Discriminator:** `2` (single byte)